Ceratopsidae: Behavior

 Fossil deposits dominated by large numbers of ceratopsids from individual species suggest that these animals were at least somewhat social.
 However, the exact nature of ceratopsid social behavior has historically been controversial.
 In 1997, Lehman argued that the aggregations of many individuals preserved in bonebeds originated as local "infestations" and compared them to similar modern occurrences in crocodiles and tortoises.
 Other authors, such as Scott D. Sampson, interpret these deposits as the remains of large "socially complex" herds.

 Modern animals with mating signals as prominent as the horns and frills of ceratopsians tend to form these kinds of large, intricate associations.
 Sampson found in previous work that the centrosaurine ceratopsids did not achieve fully developed mating signals until nearly fully grown.
 He finds commonality between the slow growth of mating signals in centrosaurines and the extended adolescence of animals whose social structures are ranked hierarchies founded on age-related differences.
 In these sorts of groups young males are typically sexually mature for several years before actually beginning to breed, when their mating signals are most fully developed.
 Females, by contrast do not have such extended adolescence.

 Other researchers who support the idea of ceratopsid herding have speculated that these associations were seasonal.
 This hypothesis portrays ceratopsids as living in small groups near the coasts during the rainy season and inland with the onset of the dry season.
 Support for the idea that ceratopsids formed herds inland comes from the greater abundance of bonebeds in inland deposits than coastal ones.
 The migration of ceratopsids away from the coasts may have represented a move to their nesting grounds.
 Many African herding animals engage in this kind of seasonal herding today.
 Herds would also have afforded some level of protection from the chief predators of ceratopsids, tyrannosaurids.

 Diet

 Ceratopsid teeth have a distinctive leaf shape with a primary ridge running down the middle.

-Ceratopsids were adapted to processing high-fiber plant material with their highly derived dental batteries and advanced dentition.
+Ceratopsids were adapted to processing high-fiber plant material with their highly derived dental batteries and advanced dentition; their skull morphology is consistent with specialisation for feeding on mechanically challenging, low-growing plants.
 They may have utilized fermentation to break down plant material with a gut microflora.
 Mallon et al. (2013) examined herbivore coexistence on the island continent of Laramidia, during the Late Cretaceous.
 It was concluded that ceratopsids were generally restricted to feeding on vegetation at, or below, the height of 1 meter.